SparkinSoftware/TRUBL/README.md

-# Truble App
+# TRUBL App

 ## Introduction 👋
-The Truble App is a ticket management system featuring distinct portals for administrators, technicians, and employees.
+The TRUBL App is a ticket management system featuring distinct portals for administrators, technicians, and employees.
 This versatile system streamlines the process of handling tickets, ensuring efficient management across different organizational roles.

 ## Table of Contents
 - [Installation](#installation)